- 1. Create a warming and inviting glow with candles

-10. Introduce year-round interest with ornamental grasses
+14. Introduce year-round interest with ornamental grasses

-Ornamental grasses bring movement and sound to the garden, and carry color and interest through to fall and winter.
+Ornamental grasses bring movement and sound to the fall garden, and carry color and interest through to fall and winter.
 They are the ideal solution to early-fall doldrums: as summer flowers fade, their subtly colored foliage and sprays of tiny flowers will take center stage if you are planning a winter garden.

 Ornamental grasses are surprisingly easy to grow, no matter the condition of your garden – or the time of year.
 What's more, evergreen varieties give year-round cover and little room for the unwanted plant invaders to squeeze through.
 Plus they have see-through, wispy growth that take on a magical quality when gilded with spider’s webs and frost.

 Shop some of our favorite fall decor designs